Teslafly/Dead-OpenBMS-dead/README.md

 software Goals
 ===========
-* Readout of all individual cell voltages and analog inputs
+* ~Readout of all individual cell voltages and analog inputs ~ DONE!
+(It could probably be made more efficient though)
 * Manually control system outputs
 * Dataloggging, including current, cell voltages, and recording of total time the balance resistor has been on for each cell. useful for identifying weak/strong cells.
 * Cell resistance estimate - use amperage draw and cell voltages to estimate cell resistances.